opengovsg/isomer/docs/studio/0003-permissions.md

 ## Decision

-We will use role-based access control for our permissions model, and we will use [casl](https://casl.js.org/v6/en/) for the implementation of the library
+1. We will use role-based access control for our permissions model, and we will use [casl](https://casl.js.org/v6/en/) for the implementation of the library
+2. This RBAC model will apply on a **site-wide** basis for most sites.
+If the site requests for more granular permissions, we will grant them permissions on the root folder level (1 level down from site)

 ## Consequences